mbridak/not1mm/README.md

 ## Changes of note

+- [23-3-31] Now saving station settings in the contest database.
 - [23-3-30] Added Open new and Open existing database
 - [23-3-29] Added a new contest dialog.
 - [23-3-27] Add menu item to recalculate mults.